Christ Evangelical Lutheran Church

 The church continued its service to its families, young members and children in the spirit witnessed during Pastor Stomberger’s tenure.
 Pastor BeMiller’s worship services were considered on the cutting edge, using the most contemporary liturgy available.
 Several interns and two assistant pastors (Bob Karli and Dorothy Feightner) were hired through the years to assist Pastor BeMiller.
 The church added classrooms and a gymnasium, and called an assistant pastor, Pastor Harter, in the 1980s to work with the youth of the church.
 Church attendance and growth was relatively static for the latter third of Pastor BeMiller’s tenure.
 As new people from out of town and out of state moved into Jeffersontown, a new Lutheran church, Ascension Lutheran was built in Eastern Jefferson County giving Christ Lutheran Church its first “competition” for Lutherans in the Jeffersontown area.
 On August 11, 1991, Pastor Harter died suddenly.
 This left the congregation in deep grief.
 Many were broken-hearted and the congregation felt the impact of decreased interest in activities.
 In 1996, Pastor BeMiller retired and moved to South Carolina.
 Pastor Harter’s death and Pastor BeMiller’s retirement left a tremendous vacuum in knowledge and leadership for Christ Lutheran Church and the parishioners again found themselves seeking a new pastor.

 Christ Lutheran Church is in the process of once again making efforts to serve its younger families and the children in the church.
 It is working on better use of its available space, and making the church a more inviting place for visitors.
 Parishioners continue to take responsibility and leadership for the church.
 The church continues to see its preschool and kindergarten grow, along with Vacation Bible School attendance.
 Christ Lutheran also continues to work with other churches in the community though involvement with Jeffersontown Area Ministries, participating in Hunger Walks, Habitat for Humanity, as well as assisting refugee immigrants in finding new homes.
 Just as the founders of Christ Lutheran Church sought new homes and a place to worship, Christ Lutheran Church continues to honor that original calling by welcoming visitors and new members, balancing contemporary and liturgical services, and working to make Christ Lutheran a church home and family for all its parishioners.
-As in the beginning, Christ Lutheran continues the mission of MAKING CHRIST KNOWN.
+As in the beginning, Christ Lutheran continues the mission of WALKING WITH CHRIST, TO LOVE AND SERVE OUR CHURCH AND NEIGHBORS.